This 85th episode of CS, is titled, Dawn.

 Adding to the effectiveness of the Reformation was the Renaissance spirit of individualism, which paved the way for Luther’s emphasis on the priesthood of the believer and its attendant ideas of the right of believers to go directly to God and to interpret the Scriptures for themselves.

 Another important ingredient of the intellectual development of Europe on the eve of the Reformation was the invention of movable type and the spread of printing.
-Without it the Reformers could not have had the same effect.
+Without it the Reformers would not have had the same impact.
 The tremendous literary activity of the Reformers was largely responsible for building the printing trade.

 Lastly, an important phenomenon of the period was the rapid growth of universities, which provided education for a larger number of people, fostered a critical spirit, and provided a means for leaders of the emerging generation to be reached with Reformation principles.